jvroig/journey-to-agentic-ai-from-first-principles/Part02/README.md

 ### Access the Web Interface

-In your file browser, double-click the file index.html to load the chat interface in your default browser.
+In your file browser, double-click the file Part02/index.html to load the chat interface in your default browser.

 The web interface allows you to communicate with the LLM using natural language commands and tell it to use tools available.

-As of Part 1, only 1 tool is available: read-file

-"Read the file at path /example/path/to/file.txt."